kjlindsay/auspreserves-tweets/index.md

-# Twitter Coverage of AusPreserves
+# Twitter Coverage of RSCDay2018
-Peter Neish
+Kathryn Lindsay
 `r Sys.time()`

 # Introduction
-An analysis of tweets from auspreserves.
-Code is available on [GitHub](https://github.com/peterneish/auspreserves-tweets).
+An analysis of tweets from rscday2018.
+Code is available on [GitHub](https://github.com/kjlindsay/rscd2018-tweets).

 286
 tweets were collected using the `rtweet` R package: